ar-io/specs/arns/arns-token-1.md

 -- ARNS-TOKEN-1 Objects
 Name = Name or "Arweave Name Token" -- optional
 Ticker = Ticker or "ANT" -- optional
+Description = Description or "This is an Arweave Name Token." -- optional Keywords = Keywords or {} -- optional
 Logo = Logo or "Sie_26dvgyok0PZD_-iQAFOhOd5YxDTkczOLoqTTL_A" -- optional
 Denomination = Denomination or 0
 TotalSupply = TotalSupply or 1